-It is a legal requirement for ALL children to do PE and swimming unless they have a serious medical condition or an injury explained in a note.

-Pupils can do PE with athletes foot and verrucae but these should be treated promptly.
+It is a legal requirement for ALL children to do PE unless they have a serious medical condition or an injury explained in a note.
+Pupils can do PE with athlete's foot and verrucae but these should be treated promptly.
 These and other minor ailments are not acceptable excuses for opting out of these lessons.
 If a child is able to participate in break-time activities, we believe they are well enough to follow a structured PE lesson.

-Children in KS2 need to be organised and bring their PE kit to school on PE days.
-Those who do not, may lose their Good Day Tickets.
+Children who do not bring their PE kit to school on PE days will lose their Good Day Tickets.
+They may also be excluded from PE due to health and safety concerns.